 FinTech in practice and evolution: from robo-advisers and blockchain to P2P lending and crowdfunding

-On the technology/evolution front we’ll start more modest by focusing on four areas: robo-advisers, blockchain technology, crowdfunding and marketplace/peer-to-peer lending.
+On the technology/evolution front we’ll start more modest by focusing on four areas: robo-advisers, blockchain, crowdfunding and marketplace/peer-to-peer lending.

 In April 2016 the CFA Institute (the global association of investment professionals) released the result of a survey (PDF opens) conducted among its members across the globe.